cswkim/discogs-mcp-server/README.md

 The other environment variables in `.env.example` are optional and have sensible defaults, so you don't need to set them unless you have specific requirements.

+- `SERVER_HOST`: The host address to bind the server to (default: `0.0.0.0`).
+Set to `0.0.0.0` to allow connections from outside the container/machine, or `127.0.0.1` to restrict to localhost only.

 ## Running the Server Locally

 ### Option 1: Local Development